GasparVardanyan/werc/sites/werc.cat-v.org/index.md

 Thanks Garbeam (aka arg) for writing the original diri code and showing that writing complex web apps in rc was feasible.

-And thanks to everyone else whom I have forgotten and that has provided fixes and feedback.
+And thanks to everyone else whom we may have forgotten and that has provided fixes and feedback.